 Stephanie Kwolek was an organic chemist, best known for inventing Kevlar in 1965.
-Kevlar is an immensely strong plastic, which was first used as a replacement for steel reinforcing strips in racing car tires and has gone on to be used in a large number of applications where high strength is required without high weight.
+Kevlar is an immensely strong plastic, first used as a replacement for steel reinforcing strips in racing car tires, and now used in a large number of applications where high strength is required without high weight.

 Stephanie Louise Kwolek was born in 1923 in Pittsburgh, Pennsylvania, USA.
-Her father died when she was only 10 years old, but he passed on his interest in science, particularly natural science to the young girl.
+Her father died when she was only 10 years old, but he passed on his interest in science, particularly natural science to his daughter.

 After nine years of research work, Kwolek made her major breakthrough, discovering Kevlar.
 Her pathway to discovery began a year earlier, when she began looking for a new, lightweight plastic to be used in car tires.
 The idea was that lighter tires would allow vehicles to enjoy better fuel economy.